-It is important that your child does not have excessive riangle amounts to drink while the desmopressin is acting, as this may cause fluid retention.
+It is important that your child does not have excessive extstyle extthis may cause fluid retention.
 However, it is important that your child has enough to drink during the day.
 Your child should be encouraged to drink water during the day, and they should not be restricted until 1 hour before having desmopressin, and for 8 hours afterwards.
 They should not have drinks that contain caffeine (tea, coffee, hot chocolate, cola drinks) or fizzy drinks in the afternoon/evening.